Support for family members

-It can take time to adjust when someone close is diagnosed with MND or Kennedy’s disease.
-It usually means facing difficult conversations, and sharing challenging emotions with family and friends.
+When someone close is diagnosed with MND or Kennedy’s disease, support for family members may be needed.
+Everyone may need time to adjust, while facing difficult conversations, and sharing challenging emotions with family and friends.
 However, understanding each other’s needs can help everyone feel more supported, and work better as a team.
-Select from the following for suggestions to help.

 “It’s about finding solutions to problems to enable life to continue as positively and optimistically as possible.”
-Family member, affected by MND

 What do we need to think about?

 Both MND and Kennedy’s disease bring change and it can feel as though the disease is always one step ahead.
 This can leave the person who has been diagnosed, and those close to them, experiencing a loss of control within their lives.
-It may feel bewildering, even when supported.
-With many different professionals involved, there are usually lots of new faces, appointments and discussions to manage.

 Being well informed about possible symptoms, the impact on daily life, choices for treatment and access to support can be helpful.
-Not everyone feels ready for this immediately and you may need time to adjust to the diagnosis.
-However, understanding the likely challenges ahead enables better planning.
-If everyone involved, including family and close friends, are informed, it can help enormously.
+Understanding the likely challenges ahead enables better planning.

-“Everyone needs to face what’s happening together to feel prepared and supported.”Family member, affected by MND
+“Everyone needs to face what’s happening together to feel prepared and supported.”

 Knowing what to expect won’t make the diagnosis feel any better, but it can make daily living a little easier to manage.

 If you are new to caring, see our Caring and MND: quick guide (this guide is also available to listen to in audio format).
-If you need more detail, we also provide a comprehensive guide to help carers look after their own wellbeing, Caring and MND: support for you.

-See our services for more information about how we can help, or the drop down option on this page What support does the MND Association provide?
+See Our services for more information about how we can help, or the drop down option on this page What support does the MND Association provide?

 How can we have more open conversations about what's happening?

 “Although we were a close family, we didn’t talk much about what was happening or what might happen in the future.
 I wish we had talked more because a lot of my worries would have been dealt with.”
-Young person, close to someone with MND

-If the person with MND or Kennedy’s disease has any problems with speech and communication, complex or lengthy discussions can become more difficult.
+If the person with MND or Kennedy’s disease has problems with speech and communication, complex or lengthy discussions can become more difficult.
 In a smaller number of MND cases, the way the person thinks and behaves may also be affected.
-Due to these possible changes, ask professionals for guidance as early as you can, or feel ready to do so.
-For example, it can help to ask about decision making on treatments and future care.

 If you are worried about how to discuss what’s happening with younger members of the family, you may find it useful to read our guide Telling people about MND, which includes guidance on how communicate about MND with family, children, friends, colleagues and health or social care professionals.
+See also our hub for Children and young people, which includes guidance for parents and guardians.

 See the drop down section below What support is available for the family, including children? for more details on how to support younger people.